 What Can I do if I find myself in a Boundary Dispute?

 Here at Berry Lodge Surveyors, we would first recommend approaching the counterpart to the boundary dispute directly.
-At this stage it is important to gain a clear understanding of their position on the location, maintenance or position of the boundary.
+At this stage, it is important to gain a clear understanding of their position on the location, maintenance or position of the boundary.

 Our experienced and qualified Surveyors will undertake a site inspection, undertake extensive research and provide you with a thorough report which sets out our view on the boundary dispute.
-This report can be prepared on behalf of one of the parties, or on behalf of both parties to the boundary dispute.
+This report can be prepared on behalf of one of the parties, or behalf of both parties to the boundary dispute.

-We understand that a neighbourly disagreement can quickly become both an emotional, time and cost intensive dispute.
+We understand that a neighbourly disagreement can quickly become both an emotional, time and cost-intensive dispute.

 We therefore always ensure that we do the very best we can to ensure that our clients reach an agreed outcome in the best possible manner.

 Here at Berry Lodge, while we are Chartered Surveyors by trade, we are also RICS Accredited Mediators and members of the Chartered Institute of Arbitrators.
-This professional background and experience has proved to be invaluable on countless occasions and have successfully contributed to a number of resolved boundary disputes over the years.
+This professional background and experience have proved to be invaluable on countless occasions and have successfully contributed to a number of resolved boundary disputes over the years.

-The Boundary Agreement Process:
+Our Boundary Dispute Process: